stackupiss/pages/index.md

 ## Welcome

+Welcome to stackup.
-We are in the process of revamping our website and should be up real soon.
-In case you have a query feel free to [drop us a mail](mailto:abhinit.ambastha@gmail.com)
+In case you have a query feel free to [drop us a mail](mailto:bala@nus.edu.sg)